 I ﬁrst came across these little delights last year, on a trip to the Dordogne region of southwest France.
 Climbing up to the village of Castelnaud, we stopped at the tiny, family-run Ecomusée de la Noix (the Eco-Museum of the Walnut) where we learned about growing and harvesting walnuts, prying them from their shells, and pressing them for their oil.
 Walnuts are a traditional food staple in this area of France, also known as the Périgord, and this was a good way to learn about the old ways of getting them from farm to table.
 On the way out, we bought a little packet of chocolate-covered walnuts – Cernaux de Noix enrobé en Chocolat – to nibble in the car.

 Oh.
 My.
-First, the slightly bitter taste of the cocoa power hits your tongue.
+First, the slightly bitter taste of the cocoa powder hits your tongue.
 Then, a layer of creamy dark chocolate pulls the taste back from the edge, without becoming too sweet.
 And ﬁnally, the satisfying crunch of a fresh walnut.
 When we got back home, the memory of those nuts haunted us, and I just had to ﬁgure out how to make them at home.
 It’s surprisingly simple, with impressive results.

 Walnuts in Dark Chocolate dusted with Cocoa Powder